epsagon/epsagon-node/README.md

 epsagon.label('itemsInCart', itemsInCart)
 ```

-You can also use it iniside init function:
+You can also set global labels as part of the Epsagon initialisation:
 ```javascript
 epsagon.init({
   token: 'epsagon-token',